Percolation on Networks with Antagonistic and Dependent Interactions

-Let $P_{a}(k)$ and $P_{b}(k)$ be the degree distribution of networks $A$ and $B$ respectively, and let $N_a$, $N_b$ be the number of nodes in $A$ and $B$.
-Let $G_0^a(f_a)$ and $G_0^b(f_b)$ denote the probability generating functions for distributions $P_a(k)$ and $P_b(k)$.
-Let $G_1^a(f_a)$ and $G_1^b(f_b)$ be the generating functions for excess degree distribution of network $A$ and $B$ respectively.
+Let $P_{a}(k)$ and $P_{b}(k)$ be the degree distribution of networks $A$ and $B$ respectively.
+Let $G^a(f^a)$ and $G^b(f^b)$ denote the probability generating functions for distributions $P_a(k)$ and $P_b(k)$.
+Let $H^a(f^a)$ and $H^b(f^b)$ be the generating functions for excess degree distribution of network $A$ and $B$ respectively.
 The distribution of the number of links encountered by traversing a randomly chosen link (without including the randomly chosen link) is termed as the excess degree distribution.
-For networks generated by the configuration model \cite{Newman2010}, excess degree distribution $Q(k)$, is given by $ \frac{1}{<k>}(k+1)P(k+1)$, where $<k>$ is the average degree and $P(k)$ is the degree distribution of the network.
+For networks generated by the configuration model \cite{Newman2010}, the excess degree distribution $Q(k)$, is given by $ \frac{1}{\langle k\rangle }(k+1)P(k+1)$, where $\langle k\rangle $ is the average degree and $P(k)$ is the degree distribution of the network.
 We assume that both the networks are generated using the configuration model.